MBFBioscience/nmf-schema/docs/source/NMF.rst

         ⋮
     </thumbnail>

-*Figure 13 The <thumbnail> element, child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 13 The <thumbnail> element, child elements, attributes, and values as they apear in the data file.
 The cols and rows attributes define the pixel dimentions of the 2D traced data thumbnail.
 A <thumbnail-line> child elements is present for every row of the <thumbnail>, but it is abbriviated here for concision.
 There are RRGGBB characters for each column of the data file.
 In the figure, the subscript numbers indicate the column number for the character.*

 5.Trace Data